Marxism and system theory

 And to what extent individuals are responsible for themselves.

-Observations on the logic of Marxism
+Initial observations on the logic of Marxism

 Marxism treats society as a system composed of interacting classes, rather than individuals.